 What is the Porter’s value chain?

-The Value chain of porter comprises of total 9 steps
+The Value-chain of michael porter comprises of total 9 steps

 The first 5 are the primary activities which are the basics in any company and are the activities which provide strength and sustainability to the company.
 The remaining 4 are the support activities or also known as the secondary activities and these are used by the company for differentiation as well as maintenance of the organization.
 Both, the primary as well as the secondary activities are necessary for the firm to survive.